fassko/fassko.github.io/Content/blog/swiftui-alert.md

 }
 ```

-Here is a lot to unpack, but the main point is that it is safe to show multiple alerts on the same view without adding a state variable for each alert.
+A lot to unpack here, but the main point is that it's safe to show multiple alerts on the same view without adding a state variable for each alert.
 Using this approach, we don't need to worry if our alert would be shown to the user because we don't have multiple `.alert` view modifiers scattered around the view itself.

 ## TL;DR